streem/pbandk/README.md

     ```
     protoc --pbandk_out=kotlin_package_mapping="simple.package->new.package;foo.bar.*->my.foo.bar.*":src/main/kotlin sample.proto
     ```
-    The wildcards will be transferred in order to the target package name.
-The precedence decreases left to right.

 *   By default all generated classes have `public` visibility.
 To change the visibility to `internal`, use the